How to Fix Quotas

 - The file’s last modification date.

-If these files do exist but quotas do not function, delete these files and then run the /usr/local/cpanel/scripts/initquotas
+If quota files do exist, but quotas do not function, delete these quota files and then run the /usr/local/cpanel/scripts/initquotas

 or /usr/local/cpanel/scripts/fixquotas